 When you’re in the midst of hard emotions, God looks on you with compassion not disgust.
 When you can’t quite see past the sorrow, God just wants you to see Himself.
-When you’re sitting in the messy, ugly, middle, God is making beautiful things and doing wonderous works.
+When you’re sitting in the messy, ugly, middle, God is undaunted.
+He is working wonder. . .even still.

 We live in a broken, sin-saturated world.
-Heartache may not be given by God, but He has the power to turn it into a gift.
-The pain, I think, will never be the good gift…but maybe the good gift is nearness to God.
+Heartache may not be given by God, but He has the power to turn it all around and hand you a gift.
+The pain itself is not the good gift, but maybe the good gift is nearness to God.
 Maybe the good gift is becoming more like Him.
 Maybe the good gift is discovering your good God despite all the odds stacked high against you.
 This is all possible, because our God is powerful.
 But I’m not God, so I have no authority on how He will turn all of this around and show you His goodness.

 But I do know He gives good things.
 I do know He wants to satisfy your soul.
 I do know that He can make beauty out of weary, wandering, wilderness hearts.
 I do know He loves you with unquenchable, unrelenting love that you cannot fully understand.